 Checklist - tourism

-Checklist - business/conference
+Checklist - business or conference

-Checklist - official visit
+Checklist - official mission

 Checklist - medical treatment